 This analysis is still admittedly incomplete in many respects.
-We examine only one- to five-year maturity bonds at a one-year horizon.
-Understanding how expected returns and interest rate forecasts vary across investment horizon and extending the analysis to all maturities are of course both important issues.
-However, these extensions require some subtle time-series analysis, probably including an explicit treatment of measurement errors.
-They also require extending the data beyond zero coupon bonds at one-year spaced maturities, and integration with an explicit term structure model when returns cannot be measured directly.
+We only examine 1-5 year maturity bonds at a one year horizon.
+Understanding how expected returns and interest rate forecasts vary across investment horizon, and extending the analysis to all maturities are of course both important issues.
+However, these extensions require some subtle timeseries analysis, probably including an explicit treatment of measurement errors.
+They also require extending the data beyond zero coupon bonds at one year spaced maturities, and integration with an explicit term structure model when returns cannot be measured directly.
 We do not mention variances or covariances, and hence we do not mention Sharpe ratios or optimal portfolios.
 Modeling time-varying second moments is likely to require as much effort as modeling the first moments in this paper.
 Finally, we do not tie the time-varying premia to macroeconomic or monetary fundamentals.
-In particular, we do not offer a deep interpretation of what the tentshaped function of forward rates or the four- to five-year yield spread means, other than to note that the result is suggestively correlated with business cycles.
+In particular, we do not offer a deep interpretation of what the tent-shaped function of forward rates or the 4-5 year yield spread means, other to note that the result is suggestively correlated with business cycles.
 All these and more are important extensions, but we have strained space and the reader's patience enough for now.